 3. To stop the cycling, enter the escape sequence (default: Ctrl-K, Q) to abort the process and close the session.

-In the cycle process, if there is no device attached to the port associated with the next logical port, a message will appear to indicate that there is no device connected:
+In the cycle process, if there is no device attached to the port associated with the next logical port, the no device connected message will appear.